How to Become a Peer Recovery Specialist

 2. Undergo and Pass a Criminal Background Check

-Undergoing a criminal background check is a common part of licensing or certification for all substance abuse counselors.
+Undergoing a criminal background check is a standard part of licensing or certification for all substance abuse counselors.
 It can take on a different weight if you are applying to become a peer support specialist, however.

 That’s because, in many cases, you wouldn’t be qualified to apply for a peer support certification if you weren’t disqualified by criminal activity at some point.
 It’s tough to get through many kinds of addiction without running afoul of the law at some point.